Migrate from trac - Errors in wiki formating

 The additional information is in remarks.
 The patch works for r3517 and above.

-#2 Updated by Mike Stupalov almost 11 years ago
+#2 Updated by Mike Stupalov about 11 years ago

 - File migrate_from_trac.rake added

 - % Done changed from 60 to 70

 Very good.
 I combined these patches.